Nursing Administration/Public Administration (MS/MPA)

 Electives (9 credits)

 PAF 9180 Policy Analysis (3 cr.)

 PAF 9735 Health Politics and Policy Making (3cr.)

 NURS 735 Leadership & Management in Health Care I (5 cr.)

 NURS 740 Leadership & Management in Health Care II (5 cr.)

 NURS 745 Leadership & Management in Health Care II (5 cr.)

 (These three courses require a total of 500 practicum hours)

-- Issue or Challenge – an additional 500 to 700 words describing an issue or challenge facing your organization, the health care system, or the nursing profession and how your experience and your completion of the MS/MPA program will help you to address this issue/challenge.
+Issue or Challenge–In 500-700 words, please describe an issue or challenge facing your organization, the health care system, or the nursing profession and relate how your experience and your completion of the MS/MPA program will help you to address this issue/challenge.

-For further information on this program, contact Prof. Joseph Saladino, MS/MPA coordinator. e-mail: email@example.com.
+For more information, please contact contact Prof. Joseph Saladino, MS/MPA coordinator, at email@example.com.